Let me tell you! You’re not alone! Let me help you find your sew-jo.

 Is there a project you’ve wanted to make for a while?
 Now’s the perfect time to start it.

-Watch clips from past Great British Sewing Bee series here, in preparation for series 6 coming soon
+Watch clips from past Great British Sewing Bee series here, the Celebrity Specials were great and are still on iPlayer

 Tidy your sewing area at the end of each day

 Accept that if you don’t feel like doing something, that’s ok